What is Paint the Bridge?

 What is the deadline for signing up?

 The signups are open until a week before the event.
-However, keep in mind that signups are first-come, first-served and often fill quickly.
+However, signups are first-come, first-served and often fill quickly.

 At the Event